-For instance, federal student loans come with several benefits and protections such as forbearance, deferral, and income-based repayment plans that most private loans do not offer.
+For instance, federal student loans come with several benefits and protections such as forbearance, deferral, and income-driven repayment plans that private loans do not offer.
 If you think you might need some of these benefits, or if you are eligible for student loan forgiveness, it might not be the right time to refinance.

 However, if you have a steady income and good cash flow — along with other aspects of your financial picture that are appealing to a lender — and you are ready to focus on paying down your loans, refinancing might be the right solution for you.

-Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income Based Repayment or Income Contingent Repayment or PAYE.
+Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income-Driven Repayment plans, including Income-Contingent Repayment or PAYE.
 SoFi always recommends that you consult a qualified financial advisor to discuss what is best for your unique situation.